feministy/testing/_posts/2014-01-28-javascript-qunit-calculator.md

 If you open `runner.html` in your browser, it should say '0 assertions of 0 passed, 0 failed.'

 So now we need to write some tests!

+# A note on Coffeescript

+###### branch: coffeescript

+Just so you can see a comparison, I've included the calculator written in CoffeeScript along with a few simple tests.
+While the syntaf of JavaScript can be a little frustrating, it is very helpful to understand how to read and write using the proper syntax before switching to CoffeeScript.